parthpathak719/parthpathak719/README.md

 ## 🎮 Outside of Tech

-- Gaming
+📱Gaming
-- Watching cricket (and having strong opinions about the selectors)
-- Exploring way too many anime series
+🏏 Watching cricket (and having strong opinions about the selectors) 📺 Exploring way too many anime series

 ## 📬 Contact